Ruth Mojeed Ramirez

 Chief Equity Officer

 Ruth is indigenous to the Yoruba tribe from western Nigeria.
-She migrated to Canada to pursue a master’s degree in intercultural & international communication at Royal Roads University.
+Her lived experience, education and work span Africa, Europe and North America.
+She holds an undergraduate degree in Mass Communications from Covenant University (2011), master’s in intercultural & international communication from Royal Roads University (2015).
 She holds certificates in Community Organizing & Leadership from Harvard University (2017); Community-based Participatory Research from the University of Victoria (2019).
-She completed an Executive Leadership program at Oxford University (2021) and enrolled in University of British Columbia’s Change Management associates’ program (in view).
-She is Dialogue Associate with Simon Fraser University, where she joins a cohort of practitioners and leaders shaping conversations on topical issues of pluralism, diversity and equity.
+She completed an Executive Leadership program at Oxford University (2021).

 Articles: